james-mumo/james-mumo/README.md

 - 🤔 I’m looking for a new role in Node JS or just JavaScript
 - 💬 Ask me about React, NextJS, VueJS, NodeJS, and Fifa23
 - 😄 Pronouns: ...
 YES
 - ⚡ Fav quote: If you’re smart, you’ll have a back-up plan.
-If you don’t, you’ll succeed.
+If you don’t, you’ll succeed trust me.

 ```